the 6 ways horses learn

 By utilizing congruent body language, trainers can effectively reinforce desired horse behaviors.

-For example, when a horse responds correctly to a command or performs a specific action, trainers can use positive reinforcement such as affection or treats to reward the behavior.
+For example, when a horse responds correctly to a command or performs a specific action, trainers can reward the behavior with positive reinforcement, such as affection or treats.

 This creates an association between the correct response and the positive outcome, further reinforcing the horse’s understanding.